-The "Naturally Grown" series are products chosen by Yunomi Tea Merchant Ian that have been verified to be grown without use of pesticides / synthetic fertilizers.
-Products may also be certified organic according to the Japanese JAS standard (look for the JAS logo on the package).
+The "Naturally Grown" label are products chosen by Yunomi Tea Merchant Ian that have been verified to be grown without use of pesticides / synthetic fertilizers.
+In some cases, it may also be possible to formally certify these products as organic according to the Japanese Agriculture standard (JAS).
+In such cases, look for the JAS organic logo mark on the package.

 Based on our own tasting, this product has the following profile.
 However, tastings are not conducted side by side, and different water, ambient temperature, etc. may affect the outcome.
 Please use this profile as a simple guide.